nicholas-fedor/watchtower/docs/configuration/arguments/index.md

 ### Update on Start

-Performs an update check on startup, then continues with periodic updates.
+Performs an update check on startup.
+If a schedule is configured (via --schedule or --interval), then Watchtower continues with periodic updates.

 ```text
             Argument: --update-on-start